 Regardless of the many things that threaten to pull attention away from the road, drivers have a responsibility to stay focused on safely operating their vehicles.
-If you’ve been injured by a distracted driver, contact D’Amico & Pettinicchi, LLC to discuss your legal options.
+If you’ve been injured by a driver who wasn’t paying attention, contact a Connecticut distracted driving car accident lawyer at D’Amico & Pettinicchi, LLC, to discuss your legal options.

 Types of Distracted Driving that Cause Accidents